kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-mcp.md

 ```

 > How similar is this to tool calling?
 Tool calling lets LLMs invoke functions to interact with the real world, typically within the same process.
 MCP enables tool execution in a separate process, either locally or remotely, fully decoupling the server from the client.
+>
+> Most MCP servers work "locally" (over a mechanism called `stdio`): you download a copy of the source code and run the code on your own computer.
+Servers rely on a command line tool either `npx` or `uvx` to download and run the server's code on your local machine.

 ### MCP server and client
 MCP uses a client-server design where applications can connect to multiple resources.